University challenge: The big changes as Heriot-Watt and Edinburgh enter new eras

 Contrasting football fortunes as Heriot-Watt University reach new level and Edinburgh University head coach departs after two decades

-The Capital’s two men’s university football clubs have both talked up their aspirations this week, but in very different circumstances.
+The two men’s university football clubs in the Capital have both talked up their aspirations this week, but in very different circumstances.
 Heriot-Watt University head coach Bejay Koya believes his club can begin to attract “a higher level of athletes” after reaching the top level of British university football for the first time since the club was founded 78 years ago.

 Across the city, meanwhile, rivals Edinburgh University are looking for a new head coach after announcing that Dorian Ogunro will leave the club at the end of the season after 10 years in the role and 23 years at the club.
 The club said in a statement that it had “undertaken a review of first team management and coaching operations as it seeks to improve its position in Scottish senior football and British University and College Sport”.